 Author: Nicole Bolin

 As much as I love winter (yep I’m one of those crazy people who loves the cold) I am equally as excited for spring to arrive.
 The air is crisp and cool but the sunshine warms your skin.
 Flowers are blooming, birds are singing, bunnies are laying eggs, bees are….wait back up…ok bunnies are not laying eggs, I just have Easter on the brain.
 I love to decorate for Easter, and there are so many cute Easter decor pieces at places like Pier 1, Pottery Barn, and Crate and Barrel, but they are all sooooo expensive.
 So this year I’ve put together several simple and inexpensive DIY Easter crafts to use as decor items around your home.
-The first one I am featuring is this framed DIY Easter Bunny Decor.
+The one I am featuring today is this framed DIY Easter Bunny Decor.

 To start you will need the supplies listed below.
 I provided links for a few as examples in case you are not familiar with the item, but you can get any of these items at either Michaels, Joann or Hobby Lobby.
 And don’t forget to take your 40-50% off coupons!